 SOAP responses are always wrapped inside an XML envelope payload.
 The

 soap:body should be removed and if any kind of encoding has been applied to the body, as in our example, it should be removed.

 Correct The Response Description

-Type header should be updated to accurately describe the semantics of the
+Content Type header should be updated to accurately describe the semantics of the message being returned.

 But What About The REST?

-So yes, the title of the article is a misnomer, but I'd rather see more HTTP-based resource oriented APIs than argue about the imprecision of commonly used terms!
+So yes, the title of the article is a misnomer, but I’d rather see more HTTP-based resource-oriented APIs than arguing about the imprecision of commonly used terms!